relativehysteria/notes/neurology/neuron.md

 reuptake inhibitors inhibit these proteins from working (e.g. SSRIs inhibit serotonin reuptake proteins, causing serotonin to remain present for a longer time within the synapse).

+## classification

+### structural

+1. multipolar -- multiple dendritic extensions
+* within the motor cortex (pyramidal); receptive to, for example, signals from the basal ganglia, the sensory cortex, the cerebellum, pre-motor and supplementary motor cortex...
+* within the cerebellum (purkinje/purkyně)
+* ...

+2. bipolar -- one dendritic extension
+* mainly in special sensory organs
+* the retina, olfactory nerves (roof of the nasal cavity), inner ear

+3. pseudounipolar -- no dendritic extensions (usually sensory neurons)
+* dorsal root ganglion (neuron groups just outside of the spinal cord); e.g. picking up sensations from the skin and synapsing in the spinal cord
+* cranial nerves (e.g. trigeminal -- V; these pick up sensations from all over your face and send them towards the nucleus in your brain stem)

+### functional

+1. sensory (afferent information)
+* _general visceral_ afferent fibers (internal organs)
+* _general somatic_ afferent fibers (skin, joints, ligaments, skeletal muscles)
+* _special sensory_ afferent fibers (special sensory organs: vision, hearing)
+* _special visceral_ afferent fibers (special visceral sensory organs: smell, taste)

+2. motor (efferent information)
+* _general visceral_ efferent fibers
+* _general somatic_ efferent fibers
+* _special visceral_ (around your face and neck) efferent fibers

+3. interneurons (neurons which connect motor and sensory neurons; i.e. you have pricked your finger and you reflexively move it away)